Next Start

 A Close-Knit Campus

-Beyond the expert training students at NASCAR Tech receive, they also become connected with a team that’s in their corner to help them succeed.
+Beyond the expert training students at NASCAR Tech receive, they also become connected with a team that’s in their corner to help them succeed in their training.

 The NASCAR Tech team is there to help students with relocation and housing assistance and there are several student organizations on campus geared toward creating memorable experiences for students.
 We also have a Veterans’ Lounge, where our military veteran students can connect with each other in a dedicated space just for them.